Social Security Disability Insurance may go dry in 4 years

 By 2015, projections indicate that Social Security will spend $153 billion in benefits and other costs.
 That’s $22 billion more than it is expected to take in, underscoring a problem that many Americans will soon face.
 With no changes at all, the Social Security retirement fund will last until about 2040 (and Medicare until 2029).
 Federal intervention will be required to keep SSDI alive for more than 7 years, say government auditors.

-Social Security: Drowning in applicants
+Social Security: Drowning in consumers

-The recession sent a huge wave of new applicants into the Social Security program.
+The recession sent a huge wave of new consumers into the Social Security program.
 Over the past decade, numbers swelled from 6.6 million beneficiaries to 10.2 million.
 Numerous U.S. states and territories depend upon SSDI funds.
 Texas’ enrollment has reportedly increased by 85 percent over the last 10 years, while New Hampshire’s has grown by 69 over the same span.
 As a percentage of total population, West Virginia receives more SSDI money than anywhere else.

 Health problems related to manual labor are believed to be the cause, a common theme among states where agriculture and manufacturing are vital.
 U.S. territories like Puerto Rico heavily depend upon Social Security, considering the rash of factory and military base closures in recent years.
 Not coincidentally, such states also tend to have the highest unemployment numbers.
 In the case of Puerto Rico, political corruption is also an issue.